rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 In this tutorial, you will learn about blockchain programming from scratch by building a fully decentralized application (DApp), step by step.
 You will also learn how to create your own collectable token on the RSK blockchain network using the Truffle framework, Open Zeppelin (OZ) libraries, and build a front end with React, using `create-react-app`.

-We will create a dapp inspired by the popular website [Cryptokitties](https://www.cryptokitties.co/), a popular blockchain game where you can collect and breed digital cats.
+We will create a dapp inspired by [Cryptokitties](https://www.cryptokitties.co/), a popular blockchain game where you can collect and breed digital cats.
 In this tutorial, instead of collecting felines in our app, we are going to collect exclusive color tokens.